fractal-academy/qonsoll-form/README.md

 const qformTranslations = (t) => {
   return {
     //global components
-    requiredAnswerMessage: t('Answer is required.'),
+    requiredAnswerMessage: t('The answer is required'),
     submitHint: t('Press enter'),
     choicePlaceholder: t('choice'),
-    conditionRemovingWarn: t('This option has connected logic.
-Delete it?'),
+    conditionRemovingWarn: t('This option has connected logic, delete it anyway?'),
     removeButton: t('Delete'),
     uploaderHint: t('Click or drag file to this area to upload'),
     itemRemovingHint: t('Delete this item?'),